suriair/basic_visualize_ml/README.md

 # basic_visualize_ml
-A python code for basic visualisation of .csv data file.
+A Command line Interface(CLI) tool basic visualisation of .csv data file.

 This code visualize the data on different types of pre-assigned Graph according to their datatype i.e